-- For many other functions helping us to give guiding services to our members.
+- Manage other functions helping us to give guiding services to our members

-- To collect and process personal data to ensure that Girlguiding complies with its statutory obligations.
+- Collect and process personal data to ensure that Girlguiding complies with its statutory obligations.

-Why volunteers and staff must follow this policy
+Why volunteers and employees must follow this policy

-While data protection legislation only applies to personal data, Girlguiding requires its volunteers and staff to follow this policy and its supporting procedures when processing any kind of information, personal or otherwise belonging to Girlguiding.
+While data protection legislation only applies to personal information, Girlguiding requires its volunteers and employees to follow this policy and its supporting procedures when processing any kind of information, personal or otherwise, belonging to Girlguiding.
 This is to ensure best practice at all times.